 How We Structured Our Course

 Our basic framework for the course was to present a brief didactic on one of three phases of the medical interview followed by a brief demonstration of the skills for that phase and a longer period for skills practice.
 The didactic was given to provide a cognitive framework so that we could set up participants to succeed during the skills practice.
 For the first two phases, participants played both the patient and the clinician, whereas for the third phase, we originally employed standardized patients.
-At the end of the course, we spent 90 minutes practicing the skills ...
+At the end of the course, we spent 90 minutes practicing ...